xxradar/Docker-Swarm-Automation-DigitalOcean/README.md

-# Auto creating DOCKER SWARM clusters on DigitalOcean and running services
+# Auto creating DOCKER SWARM clusters on DigitalOcean

-This small project focuses on creating docker nodes, initialize docker swarm, creating a sample web service and traffic generation.
-The examples adds advanced features like labels, attachable overlays, etc ... to make it a little more advanced.
+This small project focuses on creating docker nodes and initialize docker swarm on DigitalOcean.

 You're required to generate an API token in DigitalOcean control panel.